geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/examples.md

 var geod = new GeographicLib.Geodesic.Geodesic(6378137, 1/298.257223563);
 ```
 <br/>
-These are the parameters for the WGS84 ellipsoid and this comes prefined
+These are the parameters for the WGS84 ellipsoid and this comes predefined
 by the package as
 ```javascipt
 var geod = GeographicLib.Geodesic.WGS84;